top of page

 The way your assets are titled determines how they transfer—and whether they might end up in probate.
 If you’ve created a trust-based plan with our office, make sure your accounts and property are properly titled in the name of your trust.
 Be careful with joint ownership as well.
 Adding a child’s name to a bank account or deed might seem convenient, but it can create tax, Medicaid, or creditor issues down the line.

-• Review home and vehicle titles, bank and investment accounts
+• Review home and vehicle titles, as well as ownership of bank and investment accounts

 • Record any new deeds if ownership has changed